Compliance and Integrity

 The University’s goal will remain to respond to formal complaints in a manner that will stop the prohibited conduct, prevent its recurrence, and remediate any adverse effects of such conduct on campus or in University-related programs or activities.
 The University will also provide for informal resolution for complaints that do not involve an employee and a student.

 The University will continue to address and revise University polices to ensure that all student’s rights are safeguarded, that the processes in place are fair and that the environment is inclusive for all members of the University community.
-The Title IX office has been working diligently with the Title IX project team to implement new Title IX regulations.
-In the midst of working on these changes, the shifting legal requirements of Title IX now require Title IX cases to have a hearing.
-Therefore, the Title IX office is implementing a virtual hearing process with cross-examination for all current cases.
+The Title IX office implemented a virtual hearing process with cross-examination for all current cases that fall within jurisdiction.

 Sexual Harassment is conduct on the basis of sex that satisfies one of the following:

 - An employee of the recipient conditioning the provision of an aid, benefit, or service of the recipient on an individual’s participation in unwelcome sexual conduct (i.e. quid pro quo);